miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

-# Medical-Data-Tensorflow
+# Medical-Data-Vision-Transform

 This repo aims to identify cancer cells using a medical dataset.
-In this repository, we will use AWS Sagemaker.
-In this repository, we will use AWS Sagemaker.
+In this repository, we will use AWS Sagemaker for training our model.

 You can find the medical dataset here.